BelkovRoman/droppCafe/README.md

 ## Technologies
 1. React, react-router on client-side
 2. CouchDB-cli on server-side
+3. Developed and tested for desktop Google Chrome(last version)

 ## How to launch
 1. Download ZIP-file and extract or clone through git